Why Build a Document Translator?

 5. DeepL API Integration

-The core translation functionality uses the DeepL Java SDK:
+The core translation functionality uses the DeepL Java SDK:6.
+Translation Status Monitoring

 - Set up your environment: